Pescara

 Pescara (/it/; Pescàrë; Piscàrë) is the capital city of the province of Pescara, in the Abruzzo region of Italy.
-It is the most populated city in Abruzzo, with 118,657 (January 1, 2023) residents (and approximately 350,000 including the surrounding metropolitan area).
+It is the most populated city in Abruzzo, with 118,657 (1 January 2023) residents (and approximately 350,000 including the surrounding metropolitan area).
 Located on the Adriatic coast at the mouth of the River Aterno-Pescara, the present-day municipality was formed in 1927 joining the municipalities of the old Pescara fortress, the part of the city to the south of the river, and Castellamare Adriatico, the part of the city to the north of the river.
 The surrounding area was formed into the province of Pescara.

 The main commercial street of the city is Corso Umberto I, which runs between two squares, starting from Piazza della Repubblica and reaching the seacoast in Piazza Primo Maggio.
 The rectangle that it forms with Corso Vittorio Emanuele II and Via Nicola Fabrizi is home of the main shopping district, enclosed in a driving restriction zone, where several of the best fashion shops are located.
 Corso Manthoné, the course of the old Pescara, has, for many years, been the center of the nightlife of the city.
 City hall and the administration of the province are in Piazza Italia, near the river, and in the area between here and the D'Annunzio University campus to the south, a business district has grown up over the years, while the Marina is situated to the immediate south of the mouth of the river.
-Pescara is also served by an international airport, the Abruzzo Airport, and one of the major touristic ports of Adriatic Sea and Italy, the Port of Pescara.
+Pescara is also served by an international airport, the Abruzzo Airport, and one of the major touristic ports of the Adriatic Sea and Italy, the Port of Pescara.